 Collision Damage Waiver

 If you already have coverage, then it may make sense to reject the Collision Damage Waiver (CDW) offered at the rental car counter.
 But before you do, you need to be aware of a few more details.
 Although damage to your rental car may be covered under your auto policy, the rental car company may require payment for any damages at the time the vehicle is returned.

 Be sure to ask the rental agent about this since you may have to pay from $1,000 to the full value of the car if the car is damaged.
 You should consider your financial ability to handle this payment, even in the short term, before you reject the waiver.

 If your current auto policy does not have collision coverage, purchasing the collision damage waiver is a good idea.

 If you’re planning to rent a vehicle while traveling abroad, you can contact the U.S. consulate in advance regarding the particulars of rental coverage options in the country that you’re planning to visit.
 You can also ask the rental car company about coverage options.

 Have the Right Insurance Coverage

-If you travel for work, you probably won’t be able to submit claims to your home or rental insurer.
+Traveling for work?
+You probably won’t be able to submit claims to your home or rental insurer.
 If you’re on a work trip and you’re required to tote gear along with you, those losses should be covered under your employer’s business insurance policy.

-If you’re self-employed, however, don’t assume you’re covered for business property just because you’re covered for other kinds of items—many insurance policies limit the amount of coverage for business tools (e.g., computers).
+Self-employed?
+Don’t assume you’re covered for business property just because you’re covered for other kinds of items.
+Many insurance policies limit the amount of coverage for business tools (e.g., computers).
 If you need to insure your own business items, you should consider a business insurance policy.

 Whatever the case, make sure you’ve explored your options and have the coverage you need to feel secure during your journey.
 After all, who wants to worry about what could go wrong on vacation?
 Let your insurance company do that for you!